xrarias/MyGenome/README.md

 ```

-It was determined that using the Spades assembly using only paired reads was best, so we looked into Bandage next
+It was determined that using the SPAdes assembly using only paired reads was signficantly better.

 ## Bandage Plot
 downloaded Bandage from: https://rrwick.github.io/Bandage/